-The following tables, narrative and footnotes discuss the compensation for 2006 of our named executive officers and directors.
+The following tables, narrative and footnotes discuss the compensation for 2006 and 2007 of our named executive officers, except that no 2006 information is included for Mr. Akin and Mr. Ludwig because they were not named executive officers in 2006.